 | 1981 | Hans Jürgen Bersch, Mainz |

-Prof. Dr. Evamarie Hey-Hawkins, University of Leipzig (lead)
+Prof. Dr. Evamarie Hey-Hawkins, University of Leipzig (lead author)

 Prof. Dr. Stefanie Dehnen, Karlsruhe Institute of Technology